stackforge/networking-cisco/doc/source/install/ml2-nexus.rst

 ML2 Nexus MD Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Install networking-cisco repository as described in the section
+Install networking-cisco package as described in the section
-   :doc:`How to install networking-cisco </install/howto>`.
+   :doc:`Installing the networking-cisco Package</install/howto>`.
 #.
 Configure Nexus ML2 Driver.
    Once the networking-cisco code is installed, it needs to be configured and
    enabled in Neutron, the :doc:`admin guide </admin/ml2-nexus>` provides full